fabiansato/fabiansato.github.io/_posts/2018-07-15-how-to-mock-an-api-in-angular.md

 First we create a new `fighters` property which we'll set to the result of our service call.
 Then we use dependency injection to inject our service into the component's constructor.

 Then we update `AppComponent` to implement `OnInit` and add the `ngOnInit` lifecycle hook.
-Within `ngOnInit` we call our service method, subscribe to the observable, and set the result to `fighters`.
+Within `ngOnInit` we call our service method, Suscribite to the observable, and set the result to `fighters`.

 {% include request-tutorial.html %}